OptareSolutions/kong-bodyrequest-auth/README.md

 ## References

-This project is loosely based on https://github.com/be-humble/kong-ext-auth
+This project is losely based on https://github.com/be-humble/kong-ext-auth

 ## Setup plugin